Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/index.md

 ### Create a Key

 <div class="alert alert-warning">
-  <strong>Note:</strong> It is recommended to let Kong auto-generate the key.
+  <strong>Note:</strong> It is recommended to let the API gateway autogenerate the key.
 Only specify it yourself if
-  you are migrating an existing system to Kong.
-You must re-use your keys to make the migration to Kong transparent to your Consumers.
+  you are migrating an existing system to {{site.base_gateway}}.
+You must reuse your keys to make the migration to {{site.base_gateway}} transparent to your Consumers.
 </div>

 {% navtabs %}